opensource-society/notesvault/README.md

 **Good first issues:**

-* Setup basic UI structure or card layout
+- Setup basic UI structure or card layout
-* Add new subjects or notes to JSON
+- Add new subjects or notes to JSON
-* Implement search and filtering logic
+- Implement search and filtering logic
-* Improve design responsiveness
+- Improve design responsiveness
-* Add support for dark mode
+- Add support for dark mode
-* Add upload simulation with preview
+- Add upload simulation with preview

-See [CONTRIBUTING.md](CONTRIBUTING.md) to get started.
+To get started, please read our [CONTRIBUTING.md](CONTRIBUTING.md) guide.
+It outlines how to fork the repo, create branches, and submit a pull request.

 ---